 The question now is given the rate of water usage, can we determine the total amount of water that was used during the day.
-Notice that this is exactly the opposite of the question we asked earlier.
-Here we know the (flow) rate; now what we want to know is the accumulated usage.
+Notice that this is almost the reverse of the question we asked earlier.
+Here we know the instantaneous (flow) rate; what we want to know is the accumulated usage.

 If the rate were constant, then we know from previous courses or in our case the amount of water used.
-If the constant rate were the velocity of a car, then rate $\times$ time would be the distance travelled.
+If the constant rate were the velocity of a car, then rate × time would be the distance travelled.
 But how do we deal with rates that are changing?
-This is primarily a Calculus II question, but the answer is connected to our original question by the so-called Fundamental Theorem of Calculus.
+This is primarily a Calculus II question, but the answer is connected to our original question by the so-called Fundamental Theorem of Calculus (see below).
+The question has a geometric solution: The accumulation is just the area under the rate curve in Figure 5.